-The standard book loan period for resident students is one month.
-Students writing theses may have a loan period of one semester at a time.
-The loan period for faculty is one year.
+To find materials, patrons first consult the online catalog for the call number and location of the book.
+The standard book loan period for resident students is six weeks.
+The loan period for faculty is by semester.
 All loans are subject to recall on notice.

 We encourage patrons to make use of the ATLA Religion Database for browsing periodicals or finding articles.

-Renewing and Returning Books
+Renewing and returning books

 All materials should be returned on time to the circulation desk during staffed hours or in the book drop when the reading room is open.
 Patrons are encouraged to manage their books by logging into personal accounts on Bibliovation.
 By logging into their accounts, patrons can request books, place holds, and renew items.

 Given the limited space in the library for study, there is a mandated quiet policy for all floors.
 Students are not allowed to hold conversations or speak loudly.
 However, when The Lyceum room is not in use, it may be checked out as a group study room for projects that require collaboration.
 The volume in this room is expected to be at a conversational level.
 Groups that cannot work quietly will be asked to leave the room.

 Th.M. students are given priority when it comes to reserve bins and carrels; they need the space to write their master’s thesis.
 However, students may use unoccupied carrels on a first-come, first-served basis.
 Carrels unattended for more than 15 minutes will have its items removed.
 The librarian and respective student workers will ensure that this procedure is carried out effectively.

 Students and faculty that wish to access archival materials for research purposes must set up an appointment.
 When making the appointment, the patron must ask for specific materials to be withdrawn.
 Bags, food, or drink are not allowed while viewing archival materials; the patron may have a folder or notebook and a pencil.